JameelHKhan/Hello-User-in-Python/README.md

 # Hello-User-in-Python

 This is my first assignment for my Introduction to Programming in Python course.

+Skills: running a Python program in an IDE, working with variables, using the "print" and "input" functions, and string concatenation

 Part 1 (hello.py) - Hello User: The program prompts the user for their name, reads in their input, and prints a hello statement.